ibm-security-verify/verify-sdk-javascript/sdk/adaptive-proxy/README.md

 # IBM Security Verify Adaptive Proxy SDK for JavaScript

+## Repository Moved
+This repository has been moved to the new URL: https://github.com/IBM-Verify/adaptive-proxy-sdk-javascript.
+Please update your links and references accordingly.
+This location is no longer maintained or updated.
+For the latest information and updates, please visit the new repository location.

 The Proxy SDK for server-side JavaScript ([Node](https://nodejs.org)).
 The purpose of this library is to provide an interface for device authentication, authorization, and risk assessment using IBM Security Verify.